arataishikawa11/arataishikawa11.github.io/_pages/about.md

 title: About
 permalink: /about/
 ---
-Hi, I'm Johnny and I live in the Shire.
+Hi, I'm Arata and I'm currently a student at the University of California, Berkeley studying Engineering Physics.
 Thanks for visiting my site.

-I program and write about software development when I have the time.
-More information can be found through <a href="https://www.linkedin.com/" data-network="LinkedIn" data-proofer-ignore>LinkedIn.</a>
+My main research interests broadly involve fluid dynamics, computational physics and biophysics.
+I'm also interested in GNC (Guidance, Navigation, Controls) systems engineering!
+Feel free to to reach out to me at arataishikawa@berkeley.edu!
+You can also find me on LinkedIn: <a href="https://www.linkedin.com/arataishikawa" data-network="LinkedIn" data-proofer-ignore>LinkedIn.</a>

 ----